brigadecore/brigade/docs/content/topics/project-developers/events.md

 project's event subscription do not need to exactly match the labels on an Event in order for the project to receive it.
 Labels can optionally be used to narrow an event subscription's scope by selecting only events that are labeled in a particular way.
-For example, a label of `branch: main` might be used on an event subscription to limit inbound GitHub events to only those that occur on the `main` branch of a given repo.
+For example, the Slack gateway labels all events with the channel of origin.
+A project's subscription can optionally ignore the label and get all events for the workspace or specify the label and get events only from a specific channel.

 ### Qualifiers